codecademy-engineering/intermediate-go-training-2023/README.md

 # Overview

-👋 Welcome to the official repo of the Codecademy Intermediate Go Dev Workshop 2023!
+👋 Welcome to the official repo of the **Codecademy Intermediate Go Dev Workshop 2023**!

-We assume you are familiar with the basic language syntax, datatypes, etc.
+We assume you are familiar with golang's basic language syntax and data types.

-There are 6 challenges in total designed to be completed over ~2 hours.
+This workshop is built around **6 challenges** designed to be completed over ~2 hours.

-The main topics covered include:
+The main topics covered:

 - Basic HTTP handlers and routing with std lib
 - Gin webframework